|

 You don't need to know the type declaration for each function listed in the method table unless you are implementing a layer.
 For information about each function, see the corresponding function description in this document.
 For example, thewrite

-function.
+method in PRIOMethods implements the PR_Write function.
 For type definition

-details, see prio.h
+details, see prio.h.

 The I/O methods table provides procedural access to the functions of the file